yaronGithub/Tripza-AI/DEMO_SCRIPT.md

 ## Solution Demo (4-5 minutes)

 ### 1. Trip Creation (90 seconds)
-> "Let me show you how TripCraft solves this.
+> "Let me show you how Tripza AI solves this.
 I'm planning a 3-day trip to San Francisco."

 **Actions:**
 - Open the application